nooxx/WebAuthn/README.md

 > [!WARNING]
 >
-> The pipes list and the pipes themselves are **not** covered by API changes, and are marked as `internal`.
-These may change between versions without notice.
+> The pipes list and the pipes themselves are **not covered by API changes**, and are marked as `internal`.
+These may change between minor or patch versions without notice.

 ## [Migrations](MIGRATIONS.md)